Ero Copper (TSE:ERO) Given a C$30.00 Price Target at Jefferies Financial Group

-Ero Copper (TSE:ERO – Get Free Report) received a C$30.00 target price from equities research analysts at Jefferies Financial Group in a research report issued on Friday, BayStreet.CA reports.
-The brokerage presently has a “hold” rating on the stock.
-Jefferies Financial Group’s price objective indicates a potential upside of 5.23% from the company’s previous close.
+Jefferies Financial Group set a C$30.00 price target on Ero Copper (TSE:ERO – Free Report) in a research note published on Friday, BayStreet.CA reports.
+The brokerage currently has a hold rating on the stock.

-A number of other equities analysts have also commented on ERO.
-Pi Financial raised shares of Ero Copper from a “neutral” rating to a “buy” rating in a report on Thursday, April 18th.
-National Bankshares increased their price target on shares of Ero Copper from C$22.50 to C$24.00 and gave the stock a “sector perform” rating in a report on Thursday, February 22nd.
-Scotiabank increased their price target on shares of Ero Copper from C$24.00 to C$25.00 and gave the stock a “sector perform” rating in a report on Tuesday, February 6th.
-Raymond James increased their price target on shares of Ero Copper from C$26.00 to C$30.00 in a report on Tuesday, April 23rd.
-Finally, Canaccord Genuity Group increased their price target on shares of Ero Copper from C$26.00 to C$34.00 in a report on Wednesday, April 17th.
-Nine research analysts have rated the stock with a hold rating and two have assigned a buy rating to the company’s stock.
-Based on data from MarketBeat.com, Ero Copper presently has a consensus rating of “Hold” and an average price target of C$27.08.
+ERO has been the subject of a number of other reports.
+Cormark increased their price target on Ero Copper from C$23.50 to C$26.50 in a research note on Monday, March 11th.
+BMO Capital Markets upped their price target on shares of Ero Copper from C$23.00 to C$23.50 and gave the company a market perform rating in a research note on Friday, March 8th.
+Raymond James raised their target price on Ero Copper from C$26.00 to C$30.00 in a research note on Tuesday, April 23rd.
+CIBC boosted their price target on Ero Copper from C$24.00 to C$28.50 and gave the company a neutral rating in a research note on Wednesday, April 17th.
+Finally, Canaccord Genuity Group increased their price objective on Ero Copper from C$26.00 to C$34.00 in a report on Wednesday, April 17th.
+Nine analysts have rated the stock with a hold rating and two have given a buy rating to the company.
+According to MarketBeat, the company currently has a consensus rating of Hold and a consensus price target of C$27.08.

 Ero Copper Price Performance

-Ero Copper (TSE:ERO – Get Free Report) last issued its quarterly earnings data on Thursday, March 7th.
-The company reported C$0.29 earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of C$0.31 by C($0.02).
-Ero Copper had a net margin of 21.71% and a return on equity of 13.96%.
-The business had revenue of C$158.50 million for the quarter, compared to analyst estimates of C$143.80 million.
-On average, research analysts anticipate that Ero Copper will post 2.0391588 earnings per share for the current year.
+Ero Copper (TSE:ERO – Get Free Report) last announced its earnings results on Thursday, March 7th.
+The company reported C$0.29 EPS for the quarter, missing analysts’ consensus estimates of C$0.31 by C($0.02).
+Ero Copper had a return on equity of 13.96% and a net margin of 21.71%.
+The firm had revenue of C$158.50 million during the quarter, compared to the consensus estimate of C$143.80 million.
+On average, equities research analysts anticipate that Ero Copper will post 2.0391588 earnings per share for the current fiscal year.

 Ero Copper Company Profile